-Other than the compensatory damages stated above, no other special remedies directly applicable to the persons who have suffered harm are available.
+Other than the compensatory damages stated in question 12, no other special remedies directly applicable to the persons who have suffered harm are available.

-Several administrative regulations are applicable depending on the type of product, such as the Food Sanitation Act, the Road Transport Vehicle Act, Pharmaceuticals and Medical Devices Act, the Electrical Appliances and Material Safety Act and the Consumer Products Safety Act.
-What kind of duties may be imposed varies under each Act.
-Taking as an example the Consumer Products Safety Act, which covers many products that consumers can purchase in the market, in situations where a manufacturer acknowledges that a serious accident such as death, serious injury, carbon monoxide poisoning or fire accident resulting from a defect in a consumer product occurs, the manufacturer shall notify the Secretary General of the Consumer Affairs Agency within ten days of the manufacturer's becoming aware of the matter.
+Several administrative regulations are applicable depending on the type of product, such as the Food Sanitation Act (Act No. 233 of 1947), the Road Transport Vehicle Act (Act No. 185 of 1951), the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics (Act No. 145 of 1960, as amended), the Electrical Appliances and Material Safety Act (Act No. 234 of 1961) and the Consumer Products Safety Act (Act No. 31 of 1973).
+The kind of duties that may be imposed varies under each Act.
+Taking as an example the Consumer Products Safety Act, which covers many products that consumers can purchase in the market, in situations where a manufacturer acknowledges that a serious accident such as death, serious injury, carbon monoxide poisoning or fire accident resulting from a defect in a consumer product occurs, the manufacturer shall notify the Secretary General of the Consumer Affairs Agency within 10 days of the manufacturer becoming aware of the matter.
 The Consumer Affairs Agency then announces the name of the manufacturer and gives an outline of the accident and other information.
-If the manufacturer fails to report or makes a false report, the Secretary General of the Consumer Affairs Agency orders the manufacturer to establish a system to collect accident information, etc, and if the manufacturer violates such order, the manufacturer may be sanctioned by way of no more than one year's imprisonment or a fine of less than ¥1 million.
+If the manufacturer fails to report or makes a false report, the Secretary General of the Consumer Affairs Agency orders the manufacturer to establish a system to collect accident information, etc, and if the manufacturer violates such order, the manufacturer may be sanctioned by way of no more than one year's imprisonment or a fine of less than \(\bar{1}\) million.
 In addition, the Secretary General of the Consumer Affairs Agency may order the manufacturer to report the facts and may enter its offices to investigate.
 Pursuant to the applicable laws, manufacturers may be ordered to recall products.

-A manufacturer's failure to take these measures does not necessarily lead to liability or make it answerable in civil actions including product liability cases; however, there is a precedent that recognises that a seller's failure to take necessary measures at the appropriate timing may constitute a tort.
+A manufacturer's failure to take these measures does not necessarily lead to liability or make it answerable in civil actions including product liability cases; however, there is a precedent that recognises that a seller's failure to take necessary measures within the appropriate timing may constitute a tort.
 In this regard, it is possible that a manufacturer who fails to take necessary measures at the appropriate time can owe liability under tort or breach of contract.